meetrp/personalfirewall/README.md

 ipcalc
 ======
 This 'perl' script is required by toCIDR.sh script to convert IP ranges to CIDR notation.
 This script has been borrowed from http://jodies.de/ipcalc.
-I thank Krischan Jodies for script such a beautiful masterpiece that works brilliantly.
+I thank Krischan Jodies<ipcalc-200808@jodies.de> for scripting such a beautiful masterpiece that works brilliantly.
 There are various usages to this but what I use is:

 ```bash
 $> perl ipcalc -r 192.168.1.0 192.168.1.250